anuradha-d/google-translator-cis/README.md

 You need to add sudo if you are not using rvm(ruby version manager)

 <pre>
-gem install google_translator
+gem install google-translate-cis
 </pre>

 Add this following line in your Gemfile and then run bundle install.
 <pre>
-gem 'google_translator'
+gem 'google-translate-cis'
 </pre>